Ishita-Dasila/RuleScript-A-Custom-DSL-with-Python-Code-Generation/README.md

 ## License

-This project was developed as part of the Compiler Design course at Graphic Era (Deemed to be) University, Dehradun, by the CodeCrafters team (CD-VI-T166).
+This project was developed as part of the Compiler Design course at Graphic Era (Deemed to be) University, Dehradun.
+All rights reserved by the CodeCrafters team (CD-VI-T166).